Deployment Topologies for Reporting Services in SharePoint Integrated Mode

 A scaleable server deployment combines a report server scale-out with a SharePoint farm.
 If you have a very large organization where potentially thousands of users require access to reports on a SharePoint site, you should consider pairing a scale-out report server deployment with a server farm.

 For this scenario, the objective is to optimize the deployment for interactive reporting.
 If you do not have a large number of users simultaneously accessing reports or if the majority of report processing can be scheduled at intervals that you can control, a distributed server deployment might be a better choice because it is comparatively easier to deploy and maintain.
-For best practice recommendations on how to estimate capacity requirements, see Planning for Scalability and Performance with Reporting Services on the Microsoft Web site.
+For best practice recommendations on how to estimate capacity requirements, see Planning for Scalability and Performance with Reporting Services.

 A report server scale-out deployment consists of two or more report servers that share a single report server database.
 The following illustration shows a scale-out deployment.